ssayin/riscv32-sim/README.md

 ### How does the simulator determine when to halt?

 The simulator can be instructed to stop in the following ways:
 1. Create a symbol in your linker script called "tohost."
 If this is something you have never done before, you can look at the documentation on this website: https://doc.ecoscentric.com/gnutools/doc/ld/Scripts.html#Scripts.
+Writing to `tohost` terminates the program.

 2. Declare a function with *\_\_naked\_\_* attribute.
 In function definition, set `register a7 (x17)` to `93`.
 Then `ecall`.
+Call this function in your `__exit(int)` routine.
 You can also set the other argument registers `a0, a1, a2, a3, a4, a5, a6`.
 The value in the `a0` register will be reported as the exit code.
 For more information on how the linux kernel implements syscalls, visit https://github.com/torvalds/linux/blob/master/arch/riscv/kernel/sbi.c.

 **Note:** `syscall(93)` is handled by the simulator despite SBI not yet being implemented.
 ## Built With